A Decision Procedure for a Theory of Finite Sets with Finite Integer Intervals: Motivation

 In general, any $\LINT$-formula $\Phi$ can be rewritten by means of \eqref{eq:id} into a conjunction of the form $\Phi_{\CARD} \land \Phi_{\subseteq[\,]}$ where $\Phi_{\CARD}$ is a $\LCARD$ formula and $\Phi_{\subseteq[\,]}$ is a conjunction of constraints of the form $X \subseteq [p,q]$ where $X$ is a variable and either $p$ or $q$ are variables.
 We will refer to such intervals as \emph{variable-intervals}.
 In this way, $\SATINT$ relies on $\SATCARD$ as follows.
 If $\SATCARD$ finds $\Phi_{\CARD}$ unsatisfiable then $\Phi$ is unsatisfiable.
 However, if $\SATCARD$ finds $\Phi_{\CARD}$ satisfiable we still need to check if $\Phi_{\subseteq[\,]}$ does not compromise the satisfiability of $\Phi_{\CARD}$.
 At this point the second key idea of our method comes into play.
-First, $\SATINT$ asks $\SATCARD$ to compute the \emph{minimal solution} of $\Phi_{\CARD}$---roughly, a solution of $\Phi_{\CARD}$ where sets have the minimal number of elements \cite{DBLP:journals/corr/abs-2102-05422}.
-Second, if the minimal solution of $\Phi_{\CARD}$ is a solution of $\Phi$, then $\Phi$ is clearly satisfiable.
-Third, we have proved that if the minimal solution of $\Phi_{\CARD}$ is not a solution of $\Phi$, then $\Phi$ is unsatisfiable.
-That is, if the minimal solution of $\Phi_{\CARD}$ is not a solution of $\Phi$, then any larger solution\footnote{In this context, a larger solution is a solution where at least one of the sets involved in the minimal solution has at least one more element w.r.t. the cardinality of the minimal solution.} will not be a solution of $\Phi$.
+First, $\SATINT$ asks $\SATCARD$ to compute a \emph{minimum solution} of $\Phi_{\CARD}$---roughly, a solution of $\Phi_{\CARD}$ where sets have the minimum number of elements \cite{DBLP:journals/tplp/CristiaR23}.
+Second, if the computed minimum solution of $\Phi_{\CARD}$ is a solution of $\Phi$, then $\Phi$ is clearly satisfiable.
+Third, we have proved that if any minimum solution of $\Phi_{\CARD}$ is not a solution of $\Phi$, then $\Phi$ is unsatisfiable.
+That is, if any minimum solution of $\Phi_{\CARD}$ is not a solution of $\Phi$, then any larger solution\footnote{In this context, a larger solution is a solution where at least one of the sets involved in a minimum solution has at least one more element w.r.t. the cardinality of the minimum solution.} will not be a solution of $\Phi$.

-In Section \ref{expressiveness} we further study the power of $\LINT$ and $\SATINT$ by showing several problems they can describe and solve and in Section \ref{casestudy} we present a case study based on the elevator algorithm where we show how \setlog can automatically discharge all the invariance lemmas.
+In Section \ref{expressiveness}, we further study the power of $\LINT$ and $\SATINT$ by showing several problems they can describe and solve and in Section \ref{casestudy} we present a case study based on the elevator algorithm where we show how \setlog can automatically discharge all the invariance lemmas.